-US Treasury Secretary Steven Mnuchin on May 4 warned that if China does not honour the trade agreement, “there would be very significant consequences in the relationship and in the global economy as to how people would do business with them.”
+US Treasury Secretary Steven Mnuchin on May 4 warned that if China does not honor the trade agreement, “there would be very significant consequences in the relationship and in the global economy as to how people would do business with them.”

-However, the US-China Economic and Security Review Commission in a report said that China could invoke a clause in the agreement that allows for fresh trade consultations between the two countries “in the event of a natural disaster or other unforeseeable event”.
+However, the US-China Economic and Security Review Commission in a report said that China could invoke a clause in the agreement that allows for fresh trade consultations between the two countries “in the event of a natural disaster or another unforeseeable event”.

 The coronavirus pandemic has wreaked havoc across the world, ravaging economies and increasing unemployment.
 The global health crisis has left a record of 33 million workers jobless in the US.

-According to the Johns Hopkins University data, over 4 million people are infected by the COVID-19 and more than 280,000 people have died worldwide.
+According to the Johns Hopkins University data, over 4 million people are infected by COVID-19 and more than 280,000 people have died worldwide.

 The US is the worst-affected country in the world with over 1.3 million infected cases and more than 80,000 deaths.